-- 69. The internal road layout was previously approved and is largely completed on site.
-In terms of car parking, the developers have provided in-curtilage parking, some of which is to the front and some down the sides of houses.
-Where car parking is proposed to the front, proposed landscaping will help reduce the visual dominance of cars.
+- 69. The internal road layout was previously approved and has been implemented on site.
+In terms of car parking, the developers have provided in-curtilage parking down the sides of houses at the key access points to the site to help reduce the visual dominance of cars.
 The intent to integrate parking, as per Government Policy, Designing Streets, appears to be generally undertaken and is considered to be acceptable. - 70.
 A Construction Traffic Management Scheme (CTMS) will be required prior to the commencement of development, and this will tie in with a maintenance agreement for the existing public road which will deal with any liability in respect of abnormal deterioration caused by the construction traffic (Condition 6). - 71.
 Overall, the proposal complies with NPF4 Policy 13 Sustainable Transport and LDP2 Policy 60 Transport Standards and Accessibility Requirements. as the trunk road and local transport network can accommodate the proposed level of traffic generation with minimal impact and mitigation at this stage and the road design and layout within the site is acceptable.